Green-Abe/Discord-bot/README.md

 # Discord-bot
-a discord bot that montors a server for bad anguage and warn/mute/ban members using discord.py API wrapper
+a discord bot that montors a server for bad language and warn/mute/ban members using discord.py API wrapper